Belfast, Northern Ireland

 Location | Urban and rural Northern Ireland

 The backdrop to this program is Northern Ireland’s stunning and fascinating beauty.
-Experience the richness of both rural and urban settings, visit the neighborhoods in conflict and discover Belfast, a city like no city in the world.
+Experience the richness of both rural and urban settings, visit both Catholic and Protestant neighborhoods and discover Belfast, a city like no city in the world.
+Participants will gain a first hand look at the history of the Troubles, meeting with ex-combatants, politicians and youth workers with both experience in the conflict and peace process.

 Flights easy trans-Atlantic flights| Visa No